austin-crime/austin-crime/README.md

 ## III.
 Data Dictionary

 <details><summary><i>Click to expand</i></summary>

+Our data was gathered from this [page](https://data.austintexas.gov/Public-Safety/Crime-Reports/fdj4-gpfu) which has the full data dictionary among other resources.
+For convenience below is the data dictionary:

 | Name                        | Definition    | API Field Name | Data Type
 | :-----                      | :-----        | :-----         | :-----